A step toward a reinforcement learning de novo genome assembler: Introduction

-In order to perform a scalability analysis of the seminal approach, Xavier et al.~\cite{xavier2020} evaluated the performance of this approach against 18 datasets.
-These 18 datasets were produced following the same simulation methods.
-The first dataset corresponds to the set of 10 \emph{reads} with 8$bp$ from the seminal approach, originated from a 25$bp$ microgenome.
-From this same microgenome and from a 50$bp$ microgenome, a total of 17 new datasets were generated (8 from the minor microgenome and 9 from the major one) each containing 10, 20 or 30 \emph{reads}, with 8$bp$, 10$bp$ or 15$bp$.
+With these definitions the seminal approach produced positive results against two sets of 4 and 10 simulated \emph{reads} less than 10 $bp$ and 8 $bp$ respectively.
+A scalability analysis was applied to evaluate the performance of this approach against 18 datasets produced following the same simulation methods~\cite{xavier2020}.
+The initial set is one of the sets featured in the seminal approach, containing 10 \emph{reads} with 8 $bp$ extracted from a 25 $bp$ microgenome.
+Seventeen new datasets were generated from this microgenome and also from a novel 50 $bp$ microgenome (8 from the minor and 9 from the major microgenome) each containing 10, 20 or 30 \emph{reads}, with 8 $bp$, 10 $bp$ or 15 $bp$.

-Almost all definitions made by Bocicor et al. were replicated by Xavier et al. in this analysis, but they experimentally set $\alpha$ and $\beta$ to $0.8$ and $0.9$, respectively, and the space of actions was slightly reduced, so that actions associated with \emph{reads} that has already been taken previously were removed from the available actions.
-In the states space depicted in Figure \ref{fig:02}, for example, the leftmost and rightmost leaves (i.e. absorbing states) would be removed after this change.
-Although this change reduces the number of states, the size of the space of states continues to grow exponentially, as we can observe in Equation \ref{eq:08}.
+All previous definitions were replicated, but $\alpha$ and $\beta$ were set to $0.8$ and $0.9$, respectively, and the space of actions was reduced so that actions associated with previously taken \emph{reads} were removed from the available actions~\cite{xavier2020}.
+In the state space depicted in Fig \ref{fig:02} the leftmost and rightmost leaves (i.e., absorbing states) would be removed after this change.
+Although the number of states is reduced, the size of the state space grows exponentially, as in Eq \ref{eq:08}.

-This study confirmed the previously positive results found in the seminal approach with the first dataset, however, as the dataset size increases the performance of the seminal approach decreases considerably, reaching the target microgenome in only 2 out of 17 major datasets.
-According to the authors, such bad results may be related to the high cost required by the agent to explore such a vast states space --- as seen in Equation \ref{eq:04}, this space grows exponentially --- and also from the failures in the proposed reward system.
+This confirmed positive results from the seminal approach with the first dataset; however, the performance decreased with increasing size, reaching the target microgenome in only 2 out of the 17 major datasets.
+This may be related to the high cost required by the agent to explore a vast state space and to the failures in the reward system~\cite{xavier2020}.

-In order to continue the investigation of the application of reinforcement learning in the genome assembly problem and targeting the current challenge of applying the reinforcement learning into real-world problems~\cite{dulac2019}, here we propose to analyze the limits of reinforcement learning into a real-world problem, which is also a key problem for the development of science.
-This analysis was carried out by evaluating the performance of strategies that are complementary to those previously studied, and that could be incorporated into the seminal approach for obtaining improved genome assembly.
+To investigate the application of reinforcement learning to genome assembly and address the current challenge of applying RL to real-world problems~\cite{dulac2019}, we analyzed the limits of RL to the Genome Assembly problem, a key problem for scientific development.
+We corrected previously described issues, explored the performance of an improved reward system and added complementary strategies to be incorporated into the seminal approach to obtain improved and automated genome assemblies via machine learning.